apel/rest/README.md

 The instructions below are for both Docker Compose and Ansibe.

-1. Download the source code for the version you wish to deploy, see [here](https://github.com/indigo-dc/Accounting/releases) for a list of releases and corresponding docker image tag.
-The source code contains schemas and yaml files needed for deploying via docker-compose or ansible.
+1. Download the compressed source code from [here](https://github.com/indigo-dc/Accounting/releases/latest), it does not matter where the source code is downloaded to.
+As the source code contains schemas and yaml files needed for deploying via docker-compose or ansible, you will need to unzip the source code and then `cd` into the inflated directory.

 2. Register the service as a protected resource with the Indigo Identity Access Management (IAM) service.
 See [here](doc/admin.md#register-the-service-as-a-protected-resource-with-the-indigo-identity-access-management-iam) for instructions.